-We have developed the curriculum in consultation with parents, pupils, and staff, and considering the age, developmental stage, needs and feelings of our pupils.
-If pupils ask questions outside the scope of this policy, teachers will respond in an appropriate manner so that pupils are fully informed and don't seek answers online.
+At Greystoke, we follow the curriculum developed by the PSHE Association Programme of Study for PSHE Education (Key stages 1-5) (example in Appendix 1); which takes into consideration the age, developmental stage, needs and feelings of our pupils.
+If pupils ask questions outside the scope of this programme of study, teachers will respond in an appropriate manner so that pupils are fully informed and don't seek answers online.